cloudfoundry/uaa/docs/UAA-APIs.rst

 Request body    an array of client details
 Response code    ``200 OK`` if successful
-Response body   an array of client details Transactional   either all clients get registered or none
+Response body   an array of client details Transactional   either all clients get added/updated/deleted or no changes are performed
 ==============  ===============================================

 Example request::